EECS 280 Tutorials

 (gdb)

-Set a breakpoint on the main function (b main
+Set a breakpoint on the main function.

 (gdb) b main